Accelerated Christian Education: Examinations and progress

-Criticism
+Issues

 Use of rote recall

 The curriculum's emphasis on rote recall has been criticized by educational researchers.
 David Berliner described the teaching methods as "low-level cognitive tasks that emphasize simple association and recall activities, as is typical of instruction from workbooks... the materials make heavy use of behavioral objectives, programmed learning, and rewards."
-D. Flemming and T Hunt in a 1987 article in the education journal Phi Delta Kappa analyzed the ACE curriculum, concluding that "If parents want their children to obtain a very limited and sometimes inaccurate view of the world — one that ignores thinking above the level of rote recall — then the ACE materials do the job very well.
+D. Fleming and T Hunt in a 1987 article in the education journal Phi Delta Kappa analyzed the ACE curriculum, concluding that "If parents want their children to obtain a very limited and sometimes inaccurate view of the world — one that ignores thinking above the level of rote recall — then the ACE materials do the job very well.
 The world of the ACE materials is quite a different one from that of scholarship and critical thinking."

 Race and apartheid

-The ACE curriculum promoted racist stereotypes.
+The ACE curriculum has been accused by some to promote racist stereotypes.
 One workbook included the following passage:

 Although apartheid appears to allow the unfair treatment of blacks, the system has worked well in South Africa ....
 Although white businessmen and developers are guilty of some unfair treatment of blacks, they turned South Africa into a modern industrialized nation, which the poor, uneducated blacks couldn't have accomplished in several more decades.
 If more blacks were suddenly given control of the nation, its economy and business, as Mandela wished, they could have destroyed what they have waited and worked so hard for.

 In addition, the curriculum has been criticized for its depiction of racially segregated churches and schools.

+It has been argued that ACE is not a suitable recipient for national educational funding.